asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

 The flowchart describes three subgraphs related to the maintenance of Maintainers.yaml, onboarding of new maintainers, and updates to Emeritus.yaml file.

 The first subgraph outlines the steps to automate the updating of Maintainers.yaml.
-This involves migrating to YAML, updating the website code to handle the new format, automating the updating of Maintainers.yaml, creating a validation workflow to block pull requests if records are added/removed by humans, creating a CODEOWNERS update workflow, allowing humans to update social info and TSC member property, and creating an aggregation workflow to provide information on the number of TSC members, per company information, and the number of members that can be added by each company.
+This involves migrating to YAML, updating the website code to handle YAML format, automating the updation of Maintainers.yaml, creating a validation workflow to block pull requests if records are added/removed by humans, creating a CODEOWNERS update workflow, allowing humans to update social info and TSC member property, and creating an aggregation workflow to provide information on the number of TSC members, per company information, and the number of members that can be added by each company.

 ```mermaid